amousavigourabi/rocket-interceptor/README.md

 You can use nextest [filter options](https://nexte.st/docs/filtersets/) to filter out the tests you do not want to run, it is basically a regex that matches the test module names.

 To run the grpc tests in `packet_client.rs` you need to have the controller running with all strategy args to `False`.
-To run the `test_initialize_network` test in `docker_manager.rs` you need to have a docker engine running on your machine in addition to the controller with all strategy args to `False`.
+To run the `test_initialize_network` test in `docker_manager.rs` you need to have a docker engine running on your machine in addition to the controller with the `NoneIteration` as IterationType.
 If you want to run multiple integration tests that use shared resources (grpc client and docker engine), you need to run them sequentially.
 You can do this by adding the `--test-threads=1` flag to the command.
 So in short, to run all the tests you can run the following command with the controller and docker engine running on your machine:
 ```